Committee for Equity, Diversity and Inclusion

 What’s next: Listening more, learning more, adding more student voices

-A goal for the 2020-21 school year is to provide additional professional development that focuses on the student experience, as well as response to current events, societal trends and the social-emotional impact of these on students.
+The district has been providing additional professional development that focuses on the student experience, as well as response to current events, societal trends and the social-emotional impact of these on students.

 Community